rachelallyson/stratum-event-counter-plugin/PHILOSOPHY.md

 - **Simplicity**: New features should not add unnecessary complexity
 - **Focus**: New features should support development/testing workflows
 - **Data Integrity**: New features should maintain per-run data isolation
+- **Cross-Environment**: New features should work in browser and server environments
+- **Stratum Alignment**: New features should align with Stratum's architecture

-This philosophy ensures the plugin remains focused, predictable, and valuable for its intended use case.
+This philosophy ensures the plugin remains focused, predictable, and valuable for its intended use case while maintaining strong integration with the Stratum observability framework.